GOMC-WSU/py-MCMD/docs/running_the_simulation.rst

 Running the Simulation
 ===============

-The hybrid NAMD/GOMC simulation can be conducted once the *"user_input_NAMD_GOMC.json"* file is properly filled out to the user's specifications, including generating or obtaining the proper PSF, PDB, and force field (.inp or .par files) and specifying their proper paths.
+The hybrid py-MCMD simulation can be conducted once the *"user_input_NAMD_GOMC.json"* file is properly filled out to the user's specifications, including generating or obtaining the proper PSF, PDB, and force field (.inp or .par files) and specifying their proper paths.

 **WARNING:** Any hybrid simulation that encounters a NAMD simulation with zero atoms or non-fixed atoms will fail.
 This failure will likely appear as a seg-fault in GOMC.
 Currently, these types of simulations are not possible with this software.

 Example # 1: GEMC Ensemble
 ---------------

 Use a terminal window and move to the directory which contains the *run_NAMD_GOMC.py* file.
-Then run hybrid NAMD/GOMC simulations with the NAMD simulations for box 0 and box 1 executed in parallel (assuming both boxes are being simulated in NAMD per the *“user_input_NAMD_GOMC.json”* file).
+Then run hybrid py-MCMD simulations with the NAMD simulations for box 0 and box 1 executed in parallel (assuming both boxes are being simulated in NAMD per the *“user_input_NAMD_GOMC.json”* file).

 	.. code:: ipython3